MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 # Overview of process advisor

-Process advisor quickly captures detailed steps for each process in your organization to help you better understand places to streamline workflows.
-You can do this on your own or invite colleagues to contribute and collaborate.

-Process advisor helps you to:

-- Gain insights about which parts of your processes would be best to automate.
+ The process advisor feature allows you gain a better understanding of your business processes so you can optimize them.
+Process advisor can also help you improve how you work by finding opportunities for automation.
+It does this with *task mining* and *process mining* capabilities.

+Task mining and process mining share the same goal of improving process efficiency.
+The main difference is their area of focus:

+- **Task mining:** Enables you to understand how your company performs its process tasks through monitoring recorded user actions and collecting data from these actions.
+You'll gain insights from this data that will let you know how processes are performed, find common mistakes while performing tasks, and identify tasks that can be automated.

+- **Process mining:** Enables you to gain a deep understanding of your processes using analytics like performance metrics and log files.
+Process mining displays maps of your processes with real-time data and metrics to recognize performance issues.

+## When to use task mining or process mining

+Here are some reasons to help you decide to use task mining or process mining:

+### Use task mining to:

+- Understand what employees actually do while performing each task.

+- Identify and eliminate unnecessary actions in process tasks.

-- Identify which activities take the most time.
+- Identify the most common actions through user interactions.

-- Discover which activities are repeated the most.
+- Automate tasks that would accelerate processes and reduce human errors.

+### Use process mining to:

+- See the actual steps to perform a process.

-- Improve efficiencies by understanding where the bottlenecks are.
+- Improve processes.

+- Detect non-compliant processes.

+- Reduce process total time.

+- Discover automation opportunities.

+Explore the sections in [Task mining](task-mining-overview.md) and [Process mining](process-mining-overview.md) in this documentation for:

-## Business example
+- Business scenarios

-For example, in a healthcare facility, you can use process advisor to record patient check-in procedures.
-Process advisor automatically produces a process map that visualizes the check-in process.
-You can see which activities take the longest, how many variations of the check-in process there are, and what variations and actions take the most time.

-Application analytics and analytics dashboards show you which applications teams spend the most time in, and the best activities to optimize.
-You're then guided to create cloud flows with automation recommendations that reveal which connectors to use based on your workflows.

-With insights and guided recommendations from process advisor, you're ready to begin automating, and reclaim the time you need for what matters most.
+- Tutorials
+-  Guides procedures
+- Videos

 ## Licensing

-Process advisor is licensed as part of Microsoft Power Automate user licenses.
+Process advisor is licensed as part of Power Automate user licenses.
 If you don’t have a license, you can start a Power Automate trial to try process advisor.

-For more information about process advisor licensing, go to [Power Automate pricing](https://us.flow.microsoft.com/en-us/pricing/) and [Power Apps and Power Automate licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq).
+For more information about process advisor licensing, see [Power Automate pricing](https://us.flow.microsoft.com/en-us/pricing/) and [Power Apps and Power Automate licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq).

-For complete licensing details, go to [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?LinkId=2085130).
+For complete licensing details, see the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?LinkId=2085130).

 ## Prerequisites